damerell/crawl/crawl-ref/docs/crawl_manual.rst

   but excellent at fighting from a distance.
 They advance in levels at the same speed as High Elves.

+Sludge Elves
+  Sludge elves are a somewhat degenerate race of elves (or, at any rate, that is how the High Elves describe them).
+They are mirror images of normal elves in some respects: they have no special proficiency with bows or swords (long or short), nor do they have any aptitude in the traditional areas of high elven magic (enchantments, conjurations and divinations).
+On the other hand, they are superlative transmuters, and are comfortable dabbling in necromantic, poison and elemental magic.
+As fighters they are often more dangerous unarmed than armed.
+They advance in level slightly faster than their common brethren.

 The Undead
 ========================================